jadethomp/Emotibot/scripting/crontab.md

 New Crontab:

-    Blank :p
+    @reboot bash /home/pi/bin/sudoBTinit.sh >/home/pi/logs/sudoBTinit.log 2>&1

-This is going to be moved into the pi user's crontab, to see if the bluetooth script acts less weird with paplay.
+The speaker init is going to be moved into the pi user's crontab, to see if the bluetooth script acts less weird with paplay.

 ## pi Crontab